shipyardapp/Shipyard-Documentation/docs/blueprint-library/notion/notion-upload-file-from-shipyard-to-notion-database.md

 When uploading a file to a database in Notion, you have two options from Shipyard: to replace an existing database or to append to an existing database.

 #### Replace
 When the `Replace` insert method is selected, this will do one of two things: 1) create a new database or 2) overwrite an existing database.
 The inputs provided will determine the behaviour.
 For instance, if the `Database ID` is provided, the blueprint will attempt to overwrite that existing database.
 If the `Database ID` is not provided, the blueprint will attempt to create a new database, but in order to do so the `Page ID` of where the new database will live is required.
+Additionally, when creating a new database, you can optionally provide the `Database Name`, not providing the `Database Name` will result in the created database being named "Untitled."

 #### Append
 When the `Append` insert method is selected, the blueprint will attempt to add new rows to an existing database.
 In order to do so, the `Database ID` is required, failing to provide it will result in an error.